GarciaLab/TranscriptionCycleInference/README.md

 TranscriptionCycleMCMC.m loads one or more datasets with this format and runs the MCMC inference procedure on them.
 To customize the fitting, the below variable arguments can be passed in:

-- 'fileDir', str: directory of where to search for dataset files (default is current working directory)
+- 'fileDir', string: directory of where to search for dataset files (default is current working directory)
-- 'saveLoc', str: directory of where to save MCMC fit results (default is current working directory0
+- 'saveLoc', string: directory of where to save MCMC fit results (default is current working directory0
 - 'numParPools', int: number of parallel pool workers to use (default = 0)
 - 'n_burn', int: number of burn-in steps for MCMC algorithm (default = 10000)
 - 'n_steps', int: number of steps in MCMC algorithm including burn-in (Default = 200000)
-- 'ratePriorWidth', float: standard deviation of Gaussian prior for rate fluctuation term $\delta R(t)$
+- 'ratePriorWidth', float: standard deviation of Gaussian prior for rate fluctuation term dR(t) (default = 50, see Section S3.1)

-   'fileDir', fileDir: directory of dataset files (default = root directory)
-   'saveLoc', saveLoc: directory of saved MCMC results (default = root directory)
+- 't_start', float: time value to start fit at (default = 0)
-   'numParPools', numParPools: number of parallel workers to use (default = 0)
+- 't_end', float: time value to end fit at (default = 0)
-   'n_burn', n_burn: number of burn-in steps in MCMC algorithm (default = 10000)
-   'n_steps', n_steps: number of steps in MCMC algorithm including burn-in (default = 20000)
-   'ratePriorWidth', ratePriorWidth: standard deviation of Gaussian prior for rate fluctuation term dR(t) (default = 50, see Liu et al, Section S3.1) 't_start', t_start: time value to start fit at (default = 0) 't_end', t_end: time value to end fit at (default = Inf) 'loadPrevious', true/false: option to load previous inference results to retain inferred elongation rate for hierarchical fit (see Liu et al, Section S3.2
+- 'loadPrevious', true/false: option to load previous inference results to retain inferred elongation rate for hierarchical fit (see Section S3.2, default = false)
-   'construct', construct: option to specify a custom reporter gene that must be defined in the subfunction GetFluorFromPolPos (default uses the P2P-MS2-lacZ-PP7 construct from Liu et al)
+- 'construct', string: option to specify a custom reporter gene that must be defined in the script GetFluorFromPolPos.m (default uses the P2P-MS2-lacZ-PP7 construct from Liu et. al. 2020)

-Customization:

 # How to define custom reporter constructs
+To use a different reporter gene than the P2P-MS2-lacZ-PP7 construct in Liu et. al. 2020, simply define a construct in the header of GetFluorFromPolPos.m.
+There is a template provided in the comments, where you can edit the positions of the MS2 and PP7 stem loop sequences as well as the number of stem loops per sequence.
+Make sure to define your reporter gene with a label, which you then pass as an argument into TranscriptionCycleMCMC.m with the variable argument 'construct'.

 # Approving results
 # Example using test data